mark-watson/SwiftAI-book/manuscript/preface.md

 - [https://github.com/mark-watson/WebScraping_swift](https://github.com/mark-watson/WebScraping_swift) - library for scrapping web sites.
 - [https://github.com/mark-watson/OpenAI_swift](https://github.com/mark-watson/OpenAI_swift) - library for using OpenAI's GPT3 APIs.
 - [https://github.com/mark-watson/Nlp_swift](https://github.com/mark-watson/Nlp_swift) - library that uses pretrained CoreML NLP models.
+- [https://github.com/mark-watson/swift-coreml-wisconsin_data_create_model](https://github.com/mark-watson/swift-coreml-wisconsin_data_create_model) - Build a model using Wisconsin cancer data.
+- [https://github.com/mark-watson/swift-coreml-wisconsin_data_predict_with_model](https://github.com/mark-watson/swift-coreml-wisconsin_data_predict_with_model) - make predictions using model trained on Wisconsin cancer data.
-- [https://github.com/mark-watson/KnowledgeGraphNavigator_swift](https://github.com/mark-watson/KnowledgeGraphNavigator_swift) - command line Knowledge Graph Navigator tool
+- [https://github.com/mark-watson/KnowledgeGraphNavigator_swift](https://github.com/mark-watson/KnowledgeGraphNavigator_swift) - command line Knowledge Graph Navigator tool.
-- [https://github.com/mark-watson/KGN](https://github.com/mark-watson/KGN) - SwiftUI based application supporting macOS, iPasOS, and iOS.
+- [https://github.com/mark-watson/KGN](https://github.com/mark-watson/KGN) - SwiftUI based application supporting macOS, iPadOS, and iOS.
 The macOS version is in Apple's app store.

 I suggest cloning all of these GitHub repositories right now so you can have the example source code at-hand while reading this book.

 All of the code examples are licensed using the Apache 2 license.
 You are free to reuse the book example code in your own projects (open source, commercial), with attribution of my copyright and the Apache 2 license.

-Except for the last SwiftUI applications, all sample programs are written as command line utilities.
+Except for the last SwiftUI example application, all sample programs are written as command line utilities.
 I considered using Swift playgrounds for some of the examples but decided that packaging as a combination of libraries and command line utilities would tend to make the example code more useful for your own projects.

 http://www.knowledgegraphnavigator.com/